shodo-nantes/code-retreat/docs/events/past/2023-11-03-global-day-of-code-retreat.md

 [Game Of Life]

-## Déroulé de la journéee : Itérations
+## Déroulé de la journée : Itérations

 À chaque itération :